rs146/ProjectSoftware/README.txt

 This Java software package relies on the existence of an Intersystems Cache database with the created database classes.
-Because the examiners may not be able to install a Cache database and test this software system, a Video has been provided with the electronic media sent with this Project.
+Because the examiners may not be able to install a Cache database and test this software system or download the third party libraries (cachedb.jar & cachejdbc.jar), a Video has been provided with the electronic media sent with this Project.
 The Video will show the execution of the Java software package and all the database classes in the Cache database.